Close Menu

 Jim Beam’s centre on Happy Hollow Road will continue to welcome visitors

-The distillery is one of the largest Bourbon producers in Kentucky and home to Jim Beam, the best-selling world whisky brand according to the Brand Champions 2024.
+The distillery site is one of the largest Bourbon producers in Kentucky and home to Jim Beam, the best-selling world whisky brand according to the Brand Champions 2024.

 According to an official statement, the pause is part of the company’s constant “assessment of production levels to best meet consumer demand”, following “a team meeting to discuss volumes for 2026.”

-The distillery will continue to welcome Kentucky Bourbon Trail guests to its visitor centre and The Kitchen Table restaurant.
 The distillery experience reportedly hosts more than 100,000 guests annually.

 The site will also continue to operate its bottling and warehousing functions.